Can You Subrogate Workers Compensation Claims?

 Yes, you can subrogate worker’s compensation claims, but it is a complex area of law and requires an experienced hand.
-Each state has its own statutorily created scheme governing worker’s compensation.
-Although the employee’s injuries are covered through the worker’s compensation claims process, there are still opportunities to recoup loses when injury is caused by the negligence of a third party.
+Each state has its own legal framework governing worker’s compensation.
+Although the employee’s injuries are covered through the worker’s compensation claims process, there are still opportunities to recoup losses when injury is caused by the negligence of a third party.

-Direct Third Party Actions
+Seeking Resolution & Recovery via Direct Third Party Actions

 Rathbone Group provides detailed evaluations of Third Parties whose willful or negligent actions may have ultimately led to your worker’s compensation payout.
 We pursue direct actions such as refusals to pay, conversions, and failure to notify claims.

-Intervention in Employee Litigation
+Protecting Subrogation Interests via Intervention in Employee Litigation

-Rathbone Group can protect an insurer against disadvantageous waivers or accord/satisfaction issues with subrogation claims.
+Rathbone Group can protect an insurer against disadvantageous subrogation waivers or accord/satisfaction issues with subrogation claims.
 We can also assist with limiting the applicability of the Make Whole Doctrine whenever possible.

 Rathbone Group’s subrogation attorneys provide independent, in-depth evaluations of liability and assesses the full spectrum of recovery for each subrogation claim.
 Thorough communication with clients about their subrogated workers’ comp claims makes certain you are educated on all possible avenues to recovery.
 We make sure every decision you make regarding your subrogation matter is with all available information.

 Rathbone Group also ensures proper litigation by the employee’s attorney so that an employer’s subrogated recovery claim is fully and properly executed.
 This includes the pursuit of additional parties not named by the employee who may be held liable for the incident that led to the workers’ comp payout.